 They set up the greatest roaster and roast them in less time than you could do them at home.
 My brother and I have done some hatch chilis for a few years.
 This year we bought the freshly roasted ones from our local Gelsons market.
 Talk about a game changer……it saved us so much time.
 I will ALWAYS buy them this way in the future.

-My NUMBER 1 piece of advise for this project is to invest in food safe gloves.
-This is the first year we did the “hot” chilis and I’ll tell you…..Oh My Goodness…..towards the end my fingers were on fire.
+My NUMBER 1 piece of advice for this project is to invest in food-safe gloves.
+This is the first year we did the “hot” chilis and I’ll tell you…..Oh My Goodness…..towards the end, my fingers were on fire.
 And that fire lasted into the next day.
 (Although I will say the tip we found on the Internet to douse our hands in olive oil for a few minutes then wash with dish soap several times helped improve the fire immensely.)

 It’s a pretty labor-intensive project.
 You pull a few chilis out and one by one peel back the skins.

 Then you have to cut the tops off; we had so many we cut a little further down so that a lot of the seeds were pulled away with what we tossed out.
 Then we cut them open and removed the last of the seeds.
 At this point, you can make so many different things with them.
 We made salsa and a chile verde sauce.

 Today I’m sharing the Salsa recipe that we literally threw together by looking at various salsa recipes and using what we had bought at the store.
 It’s super easy once you have the chili peppers peeled.

 You roast the other ingredients in the oven while you are peeling the Hatch Chilis and you blend them all together.
 Don’t these just look amazing coming from the oven?

 The flavor has a depth because of the smokiness of the chili’s and the tomatoes add both great color and a burst of flavor.

 Serve it with your favorite tortilla chips!
 Or make it a meal and serve it over your favorite meat!